DabBart5/WordSense---TUC/README.md

     cd WordSense---TUC/WordSense/TestProjekt
     cp .enc.example .env

-Feel free to edit the env with your data
+Feel free to edit the env with your name and password

 ---